 Lofgren was undergoing chemotherapy treatments for bladder cancer and was owed nearly $6,000 in back pay at the time of the shutdown.

 Lofgren confirmed that he and former workers received their first round of checks as part of the NLRB settlement in June.

 “I guess I am not surprised that this happened again,” Lofgren told FreightWaves.
 “I lost my job in the first round when they did their flim-flam thing.”

 LME did not file a notice of its impending closure prior to its announcement on July 11, according to Shane Delaney, director of communications for the Minnesota Department of Employment and Economic Development, or DEED.

-Employers with more than 100 employees are required to notify workers as part of the federal Worker Adjustment and Retraining Notification (WARN) Act.
-WARN requires employers to provide their employees with a 60-day notice of a massive layoff.
+Employers with more than 100 workers are required to provide staff with a 60-day notice of an impending mass layoff as part of the federal Worker Adjustment and Retraining Notification (WARN) Act.

 “We have not received anything from LME,” Delaney told FreightWaves.
 “Our Rapid Response and Dislocated Worker Unit here in Minnesota is working to contact the company and either confirm the layoff or get additional information.”

 Delaney said once it contacts LME, the agency will work “to get information out to all of the impacted employees and let them know what their next steps are going to be.”

 Truck driver Justin Patterson of Mosinee, Wisconsin, said he was “completely blindsided” by the news that LME was ceasing operations.
 He recently joined LME as a linehaul driver.